-Welcome to the infant and wobbler room.
+Welcome to the Wobbler Room.

-In our Infant Classroom our students range from 12 months to 16 months.
+In our Wobbler Classroom our students range from 12 months to 16 months.
 At NGK, we believe that children learn best through observation, experience, and play; these methods allow the child’s brain to make the necessary connections for learning cognitive skills (cause & effect); social/ emotional skills (communicating & interacting, expressing needs, feelings, wants, etc.; gross motor skills (sitting, rolling, crawling, standing, etc.); and fine motor skills (art, small toy manipulation).
-In our infant room our goal is to foster a loving, nurturing, and supportive environment, to engage in many stimulating activities that will support this method of learning, while having lots of fun!
+In our Wobbler Room our goal is to foster a loving, nurturing, and supportive environment, to engage in many stimulating activities that will support this method of learning, while having lots of fun!

-Because infants should be on their own schedule we don’t have individually based curriculum in our room, so we do not post a monthly lesson plan, like our older classrooms do.
+Because wobblers should be on their own schedule we don’t have individually based curriculum in our room, so we do not post a monthly lesson plan, like our older classrooms do.
 In order to share with you some of the developmentally appropriate daily activities that go on in our infant classroom we have compiled a list of examples.

 Gross Motor skill building Activities: